Foothills of the Appalachian Chain

 pre-numbered "kits" that can be built by the purchaser, I would recommend hiring a

-the extreme log home experience, then all you need is a few twigs, some strings, and mud so
+for the extreme log home experience, then all you need is a few twigs, some strings, and

-there isn't much need for a contractor).
-A professional builder will overlook the project to
+mud so there isn't much need for a contractor).
+A professional builder will overlook the

-from a kit, interview them.
+it is from a kit, interview them.
 Get to know them.
 Get references.
-This process should be no
+This process should be

 Building a Log Home

-like a breeze.
+seem like a breeze.
 But, prepare for the unexpected.
-Like many residential builds, the building of
+Like many residential builds, the

-your log home can experience delays that can interfere with the original schedule.
-Inspections
+building of your log home can experience delays that can interfere with the original

-experienced home builder will be able to navigate through the delays and obstacles by
+will be able to navigate through the delays and obstacles by coordinating his

 Live the Log Home Dream

-not?
-Basically, building a log home in Birmingham is really no different than building a custom
+why not?
+Basically, building a log home in Birmingham is really no different than building

-home in a distinguished neighborhood.
-The basic outline of building a home is the same,
+a custom home in a distinguished neighborhood.
+The basic outline of building a home is

-except that in the end, you have a log home instead of brick or hardy plank exterior home.
+the same, except that in the end, you have a log home instead of brick or hardy plank

 About the only difficulty I have discovered is finding the right piece of land for sale in